History of the Surveyor General

 In the fall of 2002, the Surveyor General Branch expanded to include responsibility for the Registry Data Section of the Ministry of Sustainable Resource Management which included spatial and attribute maintenance of forest, mineral and petroleum and natural gas tenures.

 In the spring of 2004, the Ministry of Sustainable Resource Management announced the creation of a new independent Land Title and Survey Authority to improve and expand the province’s land title and survey systems.
 In January of 2005, the Surveyor General Branch became a part of the LTSA.
-Under the LTSA, the Office of the Surveyor General is known as the Surveyor General Division providing Surveyor General services, Crown grant services and records distribution services.
+Under the LTSA, the Office of the Surveyor General was known as the Surveyor General Division providing Surveyor General services, Crown grant services and records distribution services.

 Early Events that Affected the Survey Structure